Find a spider by...

 |

-This species has previously been identified by most people as Lampona cylindrata but recent taxanomic work has indicated that it is a different, though
+The spider presented on this pages is often identified as Lampona cylindrata but recent taxanomic work has indicated that it is a different, though

 closely related, species.
 According to Platnick, L. cylindrata is mostly found in southern parts of Australia whereas L. murina is the equivalent species in the northern